akliang/cooklang-cookbook/README.md

 - clean up logging files?  (access.log vs console.log and an "all" file)
 - set up Django logging
 - flash messages... maybe? yes, probably need to for the "invalid api key" redirect
+- refactor all get paths to "/<regex>" to wrap in logged-in
+- wrap all API calls to auto-append header?
+- make login name case insensitive
+- figure out where the "stir-fry-string-beans" call is coming from

 ## Wishlist
 - wysiwyg